Updated: Jun 16

-I woke up this morning at 5 am, then at 7 am, and I was looking out the window; I took a picture right after my 1st virtual class today of my 2nd Master's degree.
+I woke up this morning at 5 am, then took a snooze and was back up again at 7 am, and I was looking out the window; I took a picture right after my 1st virtual class from my 2nd Master's degree.

 I told myself

-"You will continue and have faith because this will pass ."
-I have learned to love and live with every part of me and learn thru any circumstance that I face with happiness and contentment and overall a great sense of humor.
+"You will continue and have faith to overcome all this because believe it or not Mitzy this will pass ."
+I have learned to love and live with every part of me and learn that thru any circumstance that I face, I will face it with happiness and contentment and overall a great sense of humor.

 Then I thought of a lady that sent me my 1st comment on my first blog.
 She said, "thank you for speaking for those that can’t speak for themselves," and I thought of all the girls at the lockup unit at the YMCA that would give anything to have; minimum a view like this one.

 Even though it was a place that I had visited, and I knew that when I would come out of isolation, I would have the opportunity to go and revisit,"; I said,” get up, shower and make the bed.
 I can’t leave the room.
 I cannot walk out of the room.
-Dr.s comes 2 times a day to check the temperature, and food gets dropped off at the door 3 times a day; this is a covid19 facility.
+Dr.s comes here and knocks on the door 2 times a day to check the temperature, and food gets dropped off at the door 3 times a day; this is a covid19 facility.
+I have to see the positive in all of this!

 However, I still have a semi-routine.
-I change it up and keep busy, listening to music and always smiling.
+I change it up daily and keep myself busy, listening to music and always smiling.

 Being alone in a room after 15 days allows your mind to start thinking about everything.
-When I was young, thoughts from childhood to pre-teen came to my mind.
+I started thinking back when I was young, thoughts from childhood to pre-teen came to my mind.

 I remembered when I would get beatings almost every day and how the bruises and the scars felt and how I had to hide it under clothes so no one would notice, or how I had to place my hands on my mouth so no one would hear my cry; while my heart pounded so hard, I could hear the beat of my heart rate thru my ears.

-But all that I have endured in my life has made me beautifully see life.
+But all that I have endured in my life has made me see life in a beautiful way.
 I have learned so much, and I have decided to make life a solution or a lesson.
-Never a victim!

 Someone said to me in a very sarcastic way when I tried explaining all I felt, “pain means your alive.”
 He was wrong!
 But we have to take everything in our lives and use it to motivate us to continue going forward.